RamonZwaan/metapepview/docs/build-reference-dataset.md

-Meta-PepView provides a few pre-built reference datasets to [[experiment-evaluation#Benchmarking|benchmark]] experiments against.
+Meta-PepView provides a few pre-built reference datasets to [[experiment-evaluation#Experiment comparison|benchmark]] experiments against.
 However, it is recommended to create an in-house reference database consisting of comparable metaproteomics experiments i.e., samples obtained from similar types of biomaterial, as well as consistent analytical instruments.
 Meta-PepView provides a command line utility *mpv-buildref*, that allows construction of custom reference datasets for import into the dashboard.
 This utility extracts metrics from the spectral and (meta)proteomics datasets to provide a consise dataset for the complete range of experiments.

 *mpv-buildref* only requires a single root directory location from the user, as well as a few options to manage formatting. *mpv-buildref* will parse all files inside the provided root directory, collect all relevant datasets, and combine all datasets into their respective experiments.